SantoshCode/santoshcode/README.md

 ## I'm a ✨Full Stack Developer✨
-- 🔭 I’m currently working as a Full Stack Developer at Buregon.
+- 🔭 I’m currently working as a Full Stack Developer.
 - 🌱 I’m currently learning on how to improve performance at backend as app grows.
 - ⚡ Fun fact: I love to watch thriller movies/series!